 The table below details the maximum that can be contributed into super in any one year.

-As you can see in the table above, each person could contribute up to $625,000 using the bring-forward rule and home downsizing provisions (plus any unused Concessional contribution caps).
+As you can see in the table above, each person could theoretically contribute up to $657,500 in one financial year using the bring-forward rule and home downsizing provisions (plus any unused carried-forward Concessional contribution caps)

 Maximum Super Contribution Limit Considerations

 All employer contributions made to your super account will count towards your Concessional contribution cap.

 All Concessional contributions will have Contributions Tax of 15% deducted from the amount contributed.
 However, high income earners may incur additional contributions tax and low income earners can have the contributions tax refunded via the low income super tax offset.

 You should always be aware of how much you can contribute to super based on your age and other factors.